The Key (1983 film): Plot

 Desperate after 20 years of marriage at his inability to arouse his beautiful but inhibited wife Teresa, retired art teacher Nino Rolfe records his love for her and his frustration in a diary that he locks in his desk, leaving the key for her to find.
 When she passes out after a party, he undresses her and their daughter's fiancé Laszlo administers an injection.
 Laszlo, who surreptitiously fondled her exposed buttock during the injection, is also seized with desire for Teresa.

 Nino starts taking secret photographs of Teresa asleep but the only person he can find to develop them is Laszlo, who starts a steamy affair with Teresa.
 His fiancée Lisa reproaches her mother but remains complicit by not breaking off with Laszlo, who also begins taking provocative pictures of Teresa.
 In addition, Teresa starts keeping a diary of her feelings, which she makes sure Nino can find.
 So a web of guilty relationships is formed, recorded in supposedly secret diaries and photographs.
 It ends when Teresa, liberated by her wild cavortings with Laszlo, feels able to give pleasure to Nino as well.
-The effort gives him a stroke, and the story ends with his funeral, held on the day Italy enters the war.
+The effort gives him a stroke, and the story ends with his funeral, held on the day Italy enters World War II.